Darboux evaluations of algebraic Gauss hypergeometric functions: Darboux curves

+The following lemmas identify Darboux coverings for hypergeometric equations of the same Schwarz type, and imply that there are only finitely many different Darboux coverings for all hypergeometric equations.
+These are key attractive features for using Darboux pull-backs. \begin{lemma} Suppose that $\phi:D\to\PP^1$ is a Darboux covering for a hypergeometric equation $E_1$ with a tetrahedral, octahedral or icosahedral monodromy, and $E_2$ is hypergeometric equation of the same Schwarz type.
+Then $\phi:D\to\PP^1$ is a Darboux covering for $E_2$ as well. \end{lemma} \proof Let $y_1$ be a hypergeometric solution of $E_1$.
+Since $E_1$ and $E_2$ have the same Schwarz type, there is a hypergeometric solution $y_2$ which is contiguous to $y_1$.
+Recall that $y_1'$ is contiguous to $y_1$ as well.
+Therefore there is a contiguous relation $y_2=ay_1+by_1'$, with $a,b\in\CC(z)$.
+There is also a contiguity relation $y_2'=cy_1+dy_1'$, with $c,d\in\CC(z)$.
+Let $u_1$ denote the Riccati solution $y_1'/y_1$ for $E_1$, and let $u_2$ denote the Riccati solution $y_2'/y_2$ for $E_2$.
+Then $u_2=(c+du_1)/(a+bu_1)$.
+This implies that the function fields $\CC(z,u_1)$ and $\CC(z,u_2)$ are isomorphic.

-We consider hypergeometric equations with the tetrahedral, octahedral or icosahedral monodromy groups.
-The differential Galois group is the same.
-Pull-backed equations on Darboux curves have cyclic monodromy groups.
-The following lemma categorizes possible Darboux coverings. \begin{lemma} Suppose that the differential Galois group $G$ of a hypergeometric equation $(\ref{hpgdee})$ is either tetrahedral $A_4$, or octahedral $S_4$, or icosahedral $A_5$. \begin{itemize} \item If $G\cong A_4$ (tetrahedral group), Darboux coverings for $(\ref{hpgdee})$ have degree $4$, $6$ or $12$. \item If $G\cong S_4$ (octahedral group), Darboux coverings have degree $6$, $8$, $12$ or $24$. \item If $G\cong A_5$ (icosahedral group), Darboux coverings have degree $12$, $20$, $30$ or $60$. \item Darboux coverings of each degree are unique up to fractional-linear transformations of the variable $z$ and automorphisms of the Darboux curve. \end{itemize} \end{lemma} \proof According to \cite[Corollary 1.7]{UlmeWeil96}, these are possible degrees of minimal polynomials for solutions of the Riccati equation associated to the normalized equation (\ref{normeq}).
-Normalization (\ref{normtr}) does not change the degree of Riccati solutions, so these are also the degrees of Darboux coverings for the hypergeometric equation.
+The following lemma categorizes all possible Darboux coverings for hypergeometric equations with the considered monodromies. \begin{lemma} Suppose that the projective monodromy $G$ of a hypergeometric equation $(\ref{hpgdee})$ is either tetrahedral $A_4$, or octahedral $S_4$, or icosahedral $A_5$. \begin{itemize} \item If $G\cong A_4$ (tetrahedral group), the Darboux coverings have degree $4$, $6$ or $12$. \item If $G\cong S_4$ (octahedral group), the Darboux coverings have degree $6$, $8$, $12$ or $24$. \item If $G\cong A_5$ (icosahedral group), the Darboux coverings have degree $12$, $20$, $30$ or $60$. \item The Darboux coverings of each degree are unique up to automorphisms of the Darboux curve. \end{itemize} \end{lemma} \proof As noted, Darboux curves correspond to algebraic Riccati solutions.
+According to \cite[Corollary 1.7]{UlmeWeil96}, the given numbers are possible degrees of minimal polynomials for solutions of the Riccati equation associated to the hypergeometric equations with considered monodromy groups.
+For each projective monodromy group, Riccati solutions of the maximal degree are not unique, but they define the same function field (because of irreducibility of the monodromy) and hence the same Darboux curve.
+Irreducible polynomials for Riccati solutions of other (non-maximal) degrees are unique except that there are two irreducible polynomials of degree $4$ in the tetrahedral case.
+To show that those two degree 4 polynomials define isomorphic Darboux curves, we first use Lemma \ref{dschwiso} to reduce consideration to the two equations $E(1/2,1/3,1/3)$ and $E(1/3,1/3,2/3)$, representing the two distinct tetrahedral Schwarz types.
+The two points with the exponent differences $1/3$ of either of these equations are interchanged by a fractional-linear transformation (say, $X\mapsto 1-X$), and the two minimal polynomials differ by the same transformation.